azarboon/cheat-sheet-aws/README.md

-# Tricky tips AWS Solutions Architect Associate certification exam (cheat sheet)
+# Tricky tips for AWS Solutions Architect Associate certification exam (cheat sheet)

 ### Database Types

-* key-value : Only Dynamodb, single-digit millisecond latency.
+* key-value : Only Dynamodb, Millisecond latency.
 For high-traffic web applications
 * In-memory: ElastiCache, sub-millisecond latency.
 Caching.
 For session management, gaming leaderboards, geospatial applications
 * Graph: Amazon Neptune, for fraud detection, social networking, recommendation engines.
 * Relational: Redshift (columnar storage), latency in seconds.
 Analyze all your data and get insights across operational databases, data lakes, data warehouses.

+### DynamoDB:

+It's serverless, and good for unpredictable / unstructured data (e.g eCommerce apps).
+Millisecond latency.
+Automated scaling with minimal overhead.

+It can query only primary keys (i.e. partition and sort key) and indexes.
+Global secondary index and local secondary index enable you to query attributes other than primary keys.
+For partial match, use ElasticSearch.

+DynamoDB transactions: writes to multiple tables (at the same time) or none.

+DynamoDB Accelerator (DAX): for individual object cache, query & scan cache. **No need to modify app logic**

+Creating Global table requires DynamoDb Streams.
+DynamoDB Streams + Lambda: Poll-based and synchronous invocation for new entries.
+Retry based on data model in source.

+Capacity modes:
+* Provisioned: Cost effective.
+Auto scaling for RCU & WCU (they can change independently).
+Good for smooth sustained usage.
+* On-demand: For unpredictable workloads, more expensive

+Best practices: keep item size small (max 400 KB.
+Compress bigger objects or use S3 Object ID pointers).
+Keep number of tables minimum (unless for time series data).
+Separate more and less frequently access data.

 ### Relational Database Service  & Aurora